 Give by IV infusion only over 90 minutes 3.6mg/kg max every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.
 Subsequent infusions may be given over 30 minutes if previously tolerated.
 Monitor closely for possible SC infiltration during infusion.
 Dose modifications: see full labeling.

-Fatigue, nausea, musculoskeletal pain, thrombocytopenia, headache; increased transaminases, constipation, epistaxis, oligohydramnios (do fetal testing if occurs), infertility.
+Fatigue, nausea, musculoskeletal pain, hemorrhage, thrombocytopenia, headache; increased transaminases, constipation, epistaxis, oligohydramnios (do fetal testing if occurs), infertility.